PrashantPKP/zapsas.tech/README.md

 ### 💬 What You Can Contact Us About

-- **Technical Support** - Help with tools, games, or platform issues
+- **Technical Support** - Help with games, labs, or platform issues
 - **Bug Reports** - Found a problem?
 Let us know with details
 - **Feature Requests** - Suggest new features or improvements
 - **Business Inquiries** - Partnerships, collaborations, sponsorships